Andrew Benintendi Player Props: White Sox vs. Angels

 Andrew Benintendi At The Plate

-- Benintendi has 78 hits this season and a team-best OBP of .344.
+- Benintendi leads Chicago with an OBP of .343, plus a team-best slugging percentage of .370.

-- Among the qualifying batters, he ranks 31st in batting average, while his on-base percentage ranks 54th and he is 131st in slugging.
+- Among qualifying batters in baseball, he ranks 34th in batting average, 54th in on-base percentage, and 132nd in slugging.

-- He has scored a run in 30 games this season, with multiple runs three times.
+- He has scored in 30 of 73 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.